Upgrading CloudBees CI on modern cloud platforms

 The following example upgrade custom values file is based on examples in the cloudbees-examples GitHub repository.

-1 If you want NGINX Ingress controller installed, change this value to true.
+1 Setting this value to true is deprecated.
+If you want NGINX Ingress controller installed, install it separately.

 2 Replace cloudbees-core.example.com with your domain name.